mad-maids/maid.table/readme.md

 <a href="https://github.com/mad-maids/maid.table/actions/workflows/build.yml"><img src="https://github.com/mad-maids/maid.table/actions/workflows/build.yml/badge.svg?branch=main"/></a>
 </p>

+**Big thanks to [Durbek Kamolov](https://github.com/DurbeKK) for creating automations and contributing to Mad Maids.
+This project came true thanks for its contributors participated on our projects...**

 **This project serves as a timetable database for Mad Maids projects.
 Editing this repository changes the database to all repositories.**